ashish10alex/system-setup/README.md

 # System-setup

-* `.vimrc` - Guide to setup custom vim editor with key bindings and plugins to make it productive and pretier :)
+* `.vimrc` - Guide to setup custom vim editor with key bindings and plugins to make it productive and prettier :)

 <img width="549" alt="Screenshot 2021-06-20 at 12 22 34" src="https://user-images.githubusercontent.com/34306898/122672203-3b149f80-d1c2-11eb-8570-fc41a319fa39.png">

-Run the following commands to setup your develpment environment similar to the one shown in the screenshot
+Run the following commands to setup your development environment similar to the one shown in the screenshot

 ```